-The last book we wrote together is called “Tiramisu - History, curiosity, interpretations of the most loved Italian dessert” (Giunti, 2016, 160 p.) and at the moment it has been published only in Italian.
+The idea of celebrating the most famous Italian dessert in the world comes from the successful book “Tiramisu - History, curiosity, interpretations of the most loved Italian dessert” (Giunti, 2016, 160 p.)

-We have performed a thorough research on this dessert famous all over the world and we have told its true story, discovering its roots in Friuli Venezia Giulia, in Pieris (Go) and Tolmezzo (Udine).
+This work has rekindled the interest in this dessert born in the middle of the twentieth century in the North East of Italy, because it tells its true story, discovering its roots in Friuli Venezia Giulia, in Pieris (Go) and Tolmezzo (Udine).
 Then from Treviso, Venice, Rome it became famous all over the world.

 Clara and Gigi Padovani have been defined the "the fondente couple of Italian food writing".
 They were born in Alba (Cuneo), they met in high school and both together or alone they have written dozens of books, many of which translated in different languages.
 He is a journalist, she is a former professor of mathematics, always been passionate about the history of gastronomy.
 As food critics, they collaborate with the newspaper "Leggo" and some magazines.